pfrandsen/golang/articles/etcd-cluster.md

 Error checking context is accessible: 'can't stat '.''.
 Please check permissions and try again.
 ```

 You should replace **pfrandsen/etcd** with your own **repository name** if you want to push the image to Docker Hub (https://hub.docker.com/).
-The Dockerfile and other scripts used in this section can be etcd directory of the GitHub repository used previously.
+The Dockerfile and other scripts used in this section can be in the etcd directory of the GitHub repository used previously.

 The Docker image build below can be found here [https://hub.docker.com/r/pfrandsen/etcd/](https://hub.docker.com/r/pfrandsen/etcd/).